 Solution for injection

-Do not use in animals with known hypersensitivity to any of the active substances or excipients.
+Do not use in animals with known hypersensitivity to the active substance.

 METHOD OF ADMINISTRATION